binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-1-intro.md

 ---

-This is part one of a series on how to approach bash programming in a way that's safer and more structured than your basic script, as taught by most tutorials.
+This is part one of a series on how to approach bash programming in a way that's safer and more structured than your basic script.

 I hope to pump out a number of these.
 They will be small in scope, but I have a lot to cover.
 There is a lot that can be done with bash if you